Byzantine bureaucracy and aristocracy

-Over the more than a thousand years of the empire's existence, the Imperial administrative system adopted and discarded different titles, and many individuals lost or gained prestige.
+Over the more than a thousand years of the empire's existence, the Imperial administrative system evolved in its adoption of historic titles.
 At first, the various titles of the empire were the same as those of the late Roman Empire.
 However, by the era of Heraclius (r.
-610–641), many of the titles had become obsolete.
+610–641), a number of the titles had become obsolete.
 By the time of Alexios I (r.
-1082–1118), many of the positions were either new or drastically changed.
+1082–1118), a number of the positions were either new or drastically changed.
 However, from that time on, they remained essentially the same until the fall of the Byzantine Empire in 1453.

 Background history

-In the early Byzantine period (4th to late 6th century) the administrative structure of the empire was a conglomeration of the previous late Roman diocese system set up by Diocletian and Constantine and Justinian's own individual innovations until the years 535 and 536 when Justinian's administrative reforms acquired formality essentially eliminating the administrative diocese system hierarchy established in previous centuries and with it the strict military and civic divisions within the empire, establishing in its place various provincial circumcisions directly governed by deputies of the emperor variously called Stratalates, Strategoi and Harmost with extraordinary military and administrative powers accompanied by prestigious new titleholders in an attempt to lessen corruption and simplify the emperor's direct handling over its domains, already forthcoming future administrative reforms in the same political lines initiated and endorsed by contemporary monarchical philosophy in the Greek-speaking eastern Mediterranean.
+In the early Byzantine period (4th to late 6th century), the administrative structure of the empire was a conglomeration of the late Roman Empire's diocese system, set up by Diocletian and Constantine, and of Justinian's innovations; in the years 535 and 536 Justinian's administrative reforms were formalized.
+This eliminated the administrative diocese system hierarchy established in previous centuries and with it the strict military and civic divisions within the empire, replacing it with various provincial circumscriptions directly governed by deputies of the emperor, variously called Stratalates, Strategoi and Harmost.
+These deputies held extraordinary military and administrative powers accompanied by prestigious new titleholders in an attempt to lessen corruption and simplify the emperor's direct handling over its domains, foreshadowing similar future administrative reforms initiated and endorsed by contemporary divine Orthodox monarchical philosophy in the Greek-speaking eastern Mediterranean.

-Following the transformation of the Byzantine state during the 7th century on account of massive territorial loss to the Muslim conquests, this system had vanished to be replaced by the thematic military system whose functions had been simplified and specialized in the rapid creation of provincial armies.
-As established by Hellenistic political kingship and philosophies, power was relegated to military leaders, the various Strategoi, Katepan, Douk, Kephalai or Exarch each acting as viceroys in their respective "thémata" or governorships, all being appointed by the sovereign directly.
-These governors being the direct representatives of the monarch himself all through the provinces, enjoyed an omnipotence of their own accompanied by divine attributes in their respective districts, their primary tasks around each was addressed specifically on the effective collection of taxes from the different communities "Chora", "Komai" and from the different land owners estates "proasteion" and monasteries "episkepsis" jointly working with the various provincial subordinates of the capital bureaus, additionally and more commonly they had to provide an efficient management of fast and flexible provincial armies being the right hand of the emperor in the management of internal and external affairs, dispatching them to appease different threats within it's borders or for the management of new succesfull territorial acquisitions after long-term campaigns, taking key roles as protagonists of any armed offensive headed by the emperor.
+Following the transformation of the Byzantine state during the 7th century due to massive territorial loss to the Muslim conquests, this early structuring came to be replaced by the thematic military system whose functions had been simplified and specialized in the rapid creation of provincial armies.
+Influenced by Orthodox kingship and Hellenistic theocratic philosophies, power was relegated to military leaders, with the various Strategoi, Katepan, Douk, Kephalai or Exarch each acting as viceroys in their respective "thémata" or governorships, all being appointed by the sovereign directly.
+These governors, being the direct representatives of the monarch himself all through the provinces, enjoyed an omnipotence of their own, accompanied by the divine attributes for being deputies of the emperor himself in their respective districts.
+Their primary tasks were jointly working with the various provincial subordinates of the capital bureaus for the effective collection of taxes from the different communities ("Chora", "Komai"), from the different land owners estates ("proasteion"), and from monasteries ("episkepsis").
+Additionally, and more commonly, as the right hand of the emperor in the management of internal and external affairs, they had to provide an efficient management of fast and flexible provincial armies, dispatching them to appease different threats within the borders, or for the management of new successful territorial acquisitions after long-term campaigns, thereby taking key roles as protagonists of any armed offensive headed by the emperor.